-Approximately 83% of our XHANCE net revenues during the fiscal year ended December 31, 2020 were to PPN partners.
-The three leading PPNs accounted for approximately one-third of our XHANCE net revenues.
-Additionally, approximately 16% of our XHANCE net revenues during the fiscal year ended December 31, 2020 were to the three largest wholesale pharmaceutical distributors, Cardinal Health, McKesson Corporation, and AmerisourceBergen Drug Corporation.
-The remaining approximately 1% of our XHANCE net sales were to regional pharmaceutical distributors.
+Approximately 84% of our XHANCE net revenues during the fiscal year ended December 31, 2021 were to PPN partners.
+The three leading PPNs accounted for approximately 22% of our XHANCE net revenues.
+Additionally, approximately 16% of our XHANCE net revenues during the fiscal year ended December 31, 2021 were to the three largest wholesale pharmaceutical distributors, Cardinal Health, McKesson Corporation, and AmerisourceBergen Drug Corporation.